-- are rich with water a.
+- a. are rich with water

-- have high ATP store b.
+- b. have high ATP store

-- have high mitotic rate c.
+- c. have high mitotic rate

-- d. have low metabolic activity e.
+- d. have low metabolic activity

-- have high level of protein synthesis 46.
-Each kind of radiant energy can cause both positive and
+- e. have high level of protein synthesis

-negative effect.
-How is gamma radiation applied in medicine? for prevention of rickets a.
+46. Each kind of radiant energy can cause both positive and negative effect.
+How is gamma radiation applied in medicine?

+- a. for prevention of rickets

-- b. for diagnosis of internal diseases for ultrasound diagnosing c. - d. for NMR investigation (nuclear magnetic resonance) - for tumors treatment e. - 47.
-Which is the main cause of increased frequency and severity of infectious diseases during radiation sickness development?
+- b. for diagnosis of internal diseases

+- c. for ultrasound diagnosing

+- d. for NMR investigation (nuclear magnetic resonance)

+- e. for tumors treatment

+47. Which is the main cause of increased frequency and severity of infectious diseases during radiation sickness development?